 - 1 teaspoon baking powder

-While the cakes are cooling, prepare your frosting.
-Above is a link to Vegan Cream Cheese Frosting which works perfectly on this cake!
+- While the cakes are cooling, prepare your frosting.
+Above is a link to Vegan Vanilla Frosting which works perfectly on this cake!